agladstein/SimPrily/README.md

 e.g. One Test simulation:
 ```
-python simprily.py examples/eg1/param_file_eg1.txt examples/eg1/model_file_eg1.csv macs 1 array_template/ill_650_test.bed 1 False out_dir
+python simprily.py examples/eg1/param_file_eg1.txt examples/eg1/model_file_eg1.csv 1 output_dir
 ```

 #### Input
-`simprily.py` takes 8 arguments.
+`simprily.py` takes 4 arguments.

 Run as
 ```
-python simprily.py param_file.txt model_file.csv sim_option jobID array_template germline output_dir
+python simprily.py param_file.txt model_file.csv jobID output_dir
 ```
 1. `param_file.txt` = full path to file containing parameter values or priors
 2. `model_file.csv` = full path to file containing model commands
-3. `sim_option` = macs or macsswig
-4. `jobID` = can be any unique value to identify the output
+3. `jobID` = can be any unique value to identify the output
-5. `array_template` = bed file with physical position of SNPs on array to use as template for simulated pseudo array.
-6. `germline` = 0 to run GERMLINE, 1 to not run GERMLINE. ##Change this flag
-7. `random_discovery` = True to randomly pick number of individuals for SNP discovery, or False to use half of the discovery individuals.
-8. `output_dir` = path to the directory to output to.
+4. `output_dir` = path to the directory to output to.
 No argument will use the default of current dir `.`

 #### Output
-Four subdirectories are created in the directory specified in the `output_dir` argument.
+Three subdirectories are created in the directory specified in the `output_dir` argument.
 ```
-output_dir/sim_values
-output_dir/results_sims
+output_dir/results
 output_dir/sim_data
 output_dir/germline_out
 ```